 What I do, is I grab my guitar, and I play along to the song that I’m mixing.

 As a general rule, the very first or last note or chord of the song tells what key signature the song is in, but this isn’t always the case.
 Figure out the very first note of the song, either by playing the notes on your keyboard or with your guitar.

 Then you play the notes of the corresponding Major Scale.

 Explained another way, figure out the root note.
 So if the first note of the song sounds like it’s Bb, then Google Bb Major and find out the notes, and they’re Bb, C, D, Eb, F, G, A, B, C.

 Knowing what the Major Scale is and what Key Signatures are is extremely helpful, and definitely worth learning.
-If you’re looking to get into music theory, I suggest picking up Mark Sarneck’s book which I’ve written about here.
+If you’re looking to get into music theory, I suggest picking up Mark Sarneck’s book from Amazon as well as the equally important answer book.

 2) Get Antares Auto-Tune Pro for Pitch-Correcting Vocals